xxinyue-917/crazyswarm2/docs2/tutorials.rst

 First, make sure that the crazyflies.yaml has the right URI and if you are using the `Flow deck <https://www.bitcraze.io/products/flow-deck-v2/>`_ or `any other position system available <https://www.bitcraze.io/documentation/system/positioning//>`_ to the crazyflie.
 set the controller to 1 (PID).

-And if you  have not already, install the teleop package for the keyboard. (replace DISTRO with humble or iron):
+And if you  have not already, install the teleop package for the keyboard. (replace DISTRO with humble, iron, or jazzy):

 .. code-block:: bash